OBJECTIVES AND INDICATORS

-- Infant and young child feeding practices directly affect the nutritional status of children under two years of age and, ultimately, impact child survival.
-Protecting, and where necessary improving on, infant and young child feeding practices in children aged 0-23 months of age is therefore critical to improved nutrition, health and development of children.
-Infants and young children who are not breastfed – temporarily or longterm – need early identification and appropriate support to minimise risks.
+- Infant and young child feeding (IYCF) practices directly affect the nutritional status of children under two years of age and, ultimately, impact child survival.
+Protecting, and where necessary, improving on, infant and young child feeding practices in children aged 0-23 months of age is therefore critical to improved nutrition, health and development of children.
+Infants and young children who are not breastfed – temporarily or long-term – need early identification and appropriate support to minimise risks.

-- There are standard ways of reporting IYCF indicators that should be followed in all nutrition survey reports produced in refugee contexts.
+- There are standard ways of reporting IYCF indicators that should be followed in all SENS survey reports produced in refugee contexts.

 - When IYCF indicators are collected in nutritional surveys based on GAM in children aged 6-59 months, it is not feasible to achieve a large enough sample size for some of the indicators to be estimated as